alegrimaldi20/store-pass/README.md

 ## Roles

-- Owner: Is the only one who should be able to set and access the password.
+- Owner: Is the only one who should be able to set and access the password

 For this contract, only the owner should be able to interact with the contract.